AdnaneX/smaterial/README.md

     - Add variables to settings
 - Navigation drawer
     - Add persistent mini
-    - Make profile dropdown button
+    - Fix styling for profile more
-    - Profile background image should be able to be dynamically changed (img tag)
-    - Fix margin right on left menu for mobile.
-56px between screen edge and menu
-    - Fix click outside menu on large screens
+    - Add overlay on mobile
 - Slider
     - Add radials
     - Colors should be rgba but creates weird behaviour (like showing track trough thumb)
     - Fix click bug at end of `.sc-slider` slider
     - sc-slider-discrete bubble not working mobile
-- Tables
-    - Fix styling
-    - Add table title
-    - Add pagination
 - Tabs
     - Add mobile scrollable tabs
 - Text fields